 Applicants for the Medical Assisting program must have a minimum GPA of a 2.20 from the official transcripts from the last school attended to be considered for acceptance.
 In addition applicants must have successfully completed two sciences (C or higher) and one math course (C or higher) in high school or college.
 GED scores will be accepted.
 Applicants are required to submit two reference forms.
-Reference forms can be attained through the admissions office.
+Reference forms can be attained through the Admissions Office.
 If the student does not meet this criteria they are able to file an appeal for acceptance to the Program Director.
+Demonstration of Psychomotor & Affective Competencies (as part of that course) is required before a course can be transferred into the program.

-- Demonstrate entry-level skills in all cognitive objectives and in all psychomotor and affective competencies as specified in the current core curriculum of the Medical Assisting Education Review Board. - Effectively communicate with all members of the healthcare team, the patients, and their families using written, verbal, and nonverbal skills. - Treat patients with respect, dignity, and understanding in sensitivity of disability, culture, or socioeconomic status. - Be proficient in the use of technology applied in the healthcare settings. - Apply research, critical thinking and problem-based learning skills to resolve healthcare issues. - Develop a confident and ethical professional image to meet the constant challenges and changing needs of the classroom, the profession, and the community.
+- Demonstrate entry-level skills in all cognitive objectives and in all psychomotor and affective competencies as specified in the current core curriculum of the Medical Assisting Education Review Board. - Effectively communicate with all members of the healthcare team, the patients, and their families using written, verbal, and nonverbal skills. - Treat patients with respect, dignity, and understanding in sensitivity of disability, culture, or socioeconomic status. - Be proficient in the use of technology applied in the healthcare settings. - Apply research, critical thinking and problem-based learning skills to resolve healthcare issues - Develop a confident and ethical professional image to meet the constant challenges and changing needs of the classroom, the profession, and the community.

 The Associate in Applied Science degree program in Medical Assisting provides graduates with the clinical and administrative skills necessary to be a successful allied health care professional.
-Medical assistants work primarily in physicians' offices and medical clinics.
+Medical Assistants work primarily in physicians' offices and medical clinics.
 Students in this allied health program will learn how to prepare patients for various examinations, assist physicians with minor office surgeries, draw blood, perform tests and treatments, administer injections and medications, maintain medical records, and perform administrative tasks.